h00lig4n/k3s/README.md

 kubectl apply -f config.yaml
 ```

 The bgp config file isn't used yet.
-Need to connect the cluster to a different port on the Edge Router and setup BGP first.
-Might do it sometime.
+I have VLAN segmentation now and don't see the need.

 ## Traefik
 Default installation with K3S.
 Sucessfully used for HTTPS and for TCP.
 TCP was easy when I actually understood what needed to be done...